 Read Brad Stone‘s revealing book, The Everything Store, and you’ll understand perfectly why that weight on my shoulders is so heavy.

 Take Amazon’s employees, for example.
-Not only does Jeff Bezos have a long history of verbal abuse directed at his employees — including senior executives who work closely with him — but he treats as a matter of principle denying them such modest benefits as free snacks and full reimbursement for using public transportation that are common in so many other large companies.
+Not only does Jeff Bezos have a long history of verbal abuse directed at his employees—including senior executives who work closely with him—but he treats as a matter of principle denying them such modest benefits as free snacks and full reimbursement for using public transportation that are common in so many other large companies.
 In other words, he’s a skinflint.
 Bezos uses the excuse that he’s saving money to be able to offer customers the lowest possible prices.
-Somehow, though, his personal wealth keeps climbing.
-It’s now at $27 billion, according to Forbes.
-You’d think maybe he could afford to show a little appreciation for the people working for him.
-(As of May 2018, that estimate of Bezos’ wealth had climbed to $131 billion, reportedly making him the richest person on Earth.)

-No doubt Jeff Bezos loves his wife and kids and is affectionate toward furry little animals as well.
+No doubt Jeff Bezos loves his kids—he divorced his wife—and is affectionate toward furry little animals as well.
 Maybe his close friends even like him.
 But both his reputation and Brad Stone’s deeply researched account suggest that he is a thoroughly despicable CEO.
+No amount of philanthropy (and the man does give away a lot of money) can possibly turn the Jeff Bezos story into a heartwarming tale.

 Brad Stone follows the leading technology companies for Bloomberg Businessweek.
 The Everything Store is his second book.